joes0451/ADev/ReadMe.txt

 		The Clean button will do 'ndk-build clean' and the Build button 'ndk-build'.

-Keystore passwords:
-		For Gradle, Kotlin and Flutter builds it now uses a key.properties file to hold the Keystore passwords.

-Clean:
-		Clean also deletes the key.properties file, used for signing, so that you can safely archive your project.
-And for older projects that are not set up for the key.properties file, it will modify the app/build.gradle file to support it.

 Pull Files:
 		Pulls a file from your Emulator or your device.
 		If 'sdcard_path' is defined in your config.properties file, it will append